Sponsored ListingWhat's a sponsored listing?

-Academically, Dr. Maniatis is affiliated with the University of Colorado Health Sciences Center and serves as a clinical preceptor for physician assistant students as well as a panelist on career development for graduating pediatric fellows from Children’s Hospital Colorado.
+Academically, Dr. Maniatis is an Assistant Clinical Professor with the University of Colorado Health Sciences Center and serves as a clinical preceptor for physician assistant students as well as a panelist on career development for graduating pediatric fellows from Children’s Hospital Colorado.
 He is extensively involved in clinical research including an epidemiologic study in type 1 diabetes, phase 2 and phase 3 trials in long-acting growth hormone therapy, phase 4 trials in daily growth hormone therapy, and a phase 4 trial in the metabolic bone disease hypophosphatasia.

 Dr. Maniatis is fluent in Spanish and Greek.
 He is married and has two daughters.
 He enjoys traveling, SCUBA diving, and ballroom dancing.